Connor Dewar: Major junior

 Dewar signed a Western Hockey League Standard Player Agreement on September 1, 2015, with the Silvertips.
 Dewar subsequently joined the Silvertips as a 16-year-old rookie for the 2015–16 season.
 He recorded his first WHL goal to clinch a 2–0 win over the Prince George Cougars during his debut game.
 He played in all 72 regular-season games and all nine playoff games during his rookie season, earning the "Iron Man Award" and "Rookie of the Year."
 He finished his rookie season with 11 goals and seven assists, becoming the first Silvertip rookie to reach double digits in goals since Manraj Hayer.
 Following his rookie season, Dewar returned to the Silvertips and set new career highs in goals, assists, and points through 71 games.
 At the conclusion of his sophomore season, Dewar was invited to participate in the Toronto Maple Leafs training camp.

 Dewar returned to the Silvertips for his third season where he served as an alternate captain while setting new career highs in points, assists, and goals.
 As a result of his play, Dewar was ranked 80th overall amongst North American skaters by the NHL Central Scouting Bureau.
-He was eventually drafted 92nd overall by the Minnesota Wild at the 2018 NHL Entry Draft.

 Prior to the 2018–19 season, Dewar was named the 16th captain in Everett Silvertips history.
 He was also invited to participate at the Minnesota Wild's training camp before being returned to the WHL.
 However, early in the season, Dewar was given a four-game suspension in response to cross-checking major penalty and game misconduct in Everett's 5–2 loss at Brandon.
 Upon returning to the Silvertips lineup, Dewar led the Silvertips with 73 points before suffering an upper body injury.
 He finished his fourth year campaign with 81 points, including 29 power play points and 309 shots on goal.
 His point total earned him seventh ranking in Silvertips single season history.
 As a result, Dewar was named to the WHL Western Conference First All-Star Team.